Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 Can he change before attempting tax reform?

-Right now many Americans, Republicans included, aren’t too thrilled that he is spending millions of their tax dollars every weekend on golf trips, and every day in New York City on Melania Trump.
+Right now, many Americans — Republicans included — aren’t too thrilled that he is spending millions of their tax dollars every weekend on golf trips and every day in New York City on Melania Trump.
 Donald Trump is climbing an uphill battle on tax reform before it has even begun, and it is unclear if he has any cognizance of that at all.

-If he is unable to take responsibility as a leader, and is always looking for someone else to blame, he won’t get anything done while he’s in the White House.
+If he is unable to take responsibility as a leader and is always looking for someone else to blame, he won’t get anything done while he’s in the White House.
 Self-reflection and personal insight would be very helpful for Donald Trump right now.
 He may also want to review seventh grade civics on “How a Bill Becomes a Law.”

-The “my way or the highway” approach does not work for leaders in America, because that is not what America is about.
-Trump’s temperament has failed him for his travel ban, twice.
-And now the American Health Care Act has hit the shelf where all bad bills go to die.
+The “my way or the highway” approach does not work for leaders in America because that is not what this country is about.
+Trump’s temperament has failed him for his travel ban twice, and now the American Health Care Act has hit the shelf where all bad bills go to die.

-Trump Care was Trump Fail, because it was a bad bill that was wrong for America.
+Trumpcare failed because it was a bad bill that was wrong for America.
 Congress saw to that.
 Instead of trying to sort that out, and resolve the people’s problems, Trump has been blaming people for not voting for his health care bill.

-The failure of Trump’s health care bill, and his actions afterwards, are a dark foreshadowing of his presidential legacy.
-But worse, these failures foretell more dark days ahead for America, until someone that knows what they are doing can resolve these fundamental problems in the executive branch.
+The failure of Trump’s health care bill and his actions afterward are a dark foreshadowing of his presidential legacy.
+But worse, these failures foretell more dark days ahead for America until someone who knows what they are doing can resolve these fundamental problems in the executive branch.

-Whether or not that will be Trump remains to be seen.
+Whether that will be Trump remains to be seen.
 But after his health care disaster, his legislative agenda is climbing a slippery slope.

 [Feature Image by Olivier Douliery/AP Images]